Mitchellpkt/chess_computer_perception/README.md

 ## Approach

-Given a board position, generate an appropriate visual representation (e.g. 1 or more PNG images) that encodes the salient features, then send through a perceptual hash function to generate a string that serves as the "signature".
+Instead of using neural networks, as mentioned in the paper, I propose accomplishing signature generation using perceptual hashes.
+For any given board position, we generate an appropriate visual representation (e.g. 1 or more PNG images) that encodes the salient features, then send this through a perceptual hash function to generate a string that serves as the "signature".

 Note: The visual depictions as input for image perceptual hashes are a temporary stepping stone for R & D, and are handy for showing the concepts in documentation.
-Actual implementation will probably skip the intermediate image generation, and simply send the squares' numeric values directly into the perceptual hash function.
+Actual implementation will probably skip the intermediate image generation, and simply send the squares' numeric values for various metrics directly into the perceptual hash function.

 ## Example Posotions